BRUSSELS (Reuters) - The messages are tense, angry, cajoling.

 But agriculture officials, backed by colleagues in the energy unit, have painted the new science as unrefined.
 “Trying to establish the amount of indirect land use change caused by EU biofuels production is simply ridiculous,” wrote one, whose name was blacked out in the released documents.
 “These models...cannot be used as a regulatory instrument, which would imply financial consequences for the concerned industries,” Demarty warned in another.

-Rumors started circulating among environmentalists and in the European Parliament of officials meddling with research.
-Germany’s Fraunhofer Institute, a 60-year old research organization with energy expertise, had been commissioned by the EU to look at Brussels’ biofuels policy.
+Rumours started circulating among environmentalists and in the European Parliament of officials meddling with research.
+Germany’s Fraunhofer Institute, a 60-year old research organisation with energy expertise, had been commissioned by the EU to look at Brussels’ biofuels policy.
 But when the final version of the institute’s report appeared, it carried a disclaimer saying the final presentation did not reflect the institute’s views.
 Some of Europe’s most respected energy technology scientists were unhappy with the way their work had been represented.

 Reuters again invoked transparency laws to bring the disputed research to light, along with emails between Commission departments discussing whether the report should be published.
 These emails, released on June 18, show agriculture officials had been instrumental in cutting sections of the report that showed that biodiesel from soy beans could be four times more damaging to the climate than standard diesel or petrol.